Protein by weight & activity

 Determine optimal daily protein intake.

-Core demographics & activity
+Demographics & activity

 ftin

-Adds ~25 g/day each for tissue synthesis and milk production.
+Adds ~25 g/day each where applicable.

-Used to show protein as a percentage of your energy budget (typically 10โ€“35%).
+Shows protein as a share of energy (often 10โ€“35%).

 Daily protein goal